STEM medical tent, on-scene skin cancer screening huge success at MCAS Miramar airshow

 |0

-This work, STEM medical tent, on-scene skin cancer screening huge success at MCAS Miramar airshow [Image 6 of 6], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, STEM medical tent, on-scene skin cancer screening huge success at MCAS Miramar airshow, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-STEM medical tent, on-scene skin cancer screening huge success at MCAS Miramar airshow